 Arthur W. Toga, Ph.D., Co-Project Lead, 1.20 Calendar Months.
 Dr. Toga is the founder and director of the Laboratory of Neuro Imaging (LONI).
-He is director of the USC Stevens Neuroimaging and Informatics Institute.
-His formal training in neuroscience, computer science and informatics makes him well suited to lead this project.
+He is the director of the USC Stevens Neuroimaging and Informatics Institute.
+His formal training in neuroscience, computer science, and informatics makes him well suited to lead this project.
 Dr. Toga has a career-long funding and publication record in informatics.
 He directs several national and international collaborative studies that involve multi-site acquisition of data, coordination of analysis, and dissemination of data and results.
-Dr. Toga has experience and expertise in image analysis, brain atlasing, multimodal integration, large scale multi-site trials, databasing and scientific visualization.
-He has developed a comprehensive supercomputing facility for neuroscience incorporating the latest technology in the analysis of structure and function of the brain in health and disease.
+Dr. Toga has experience and expertise in image analysis, brain atlasing, multimodal integration, large-scale multisite trials, databasing, and scientific visualization.
+He has developed a comprehensive supercomputing facility for neuroscience, incorporating the latest technology in the analysis of structure and function of the brain in health and disease.
 Dr. Toga has the skills, knowledge, and resources necessary to participate in the proposed project.
 He will coordinate activities in data management, computing infrastructure, and dissemination.

 Rema Raman, Ph.D., Co-Investigator, 1.20 Calendar Months.
 Dr. Raman is a tenured Professor of Neurology at the University of Southern California (USC) and the Director of Biostatistics of USC's Alzheimer's Disease Research Institute.
 Her statistical research interests are in correlated and multi-level modeling topics (impact of missing data, analysis of ordinal data), and efficient clinical trial design and monitoring approaches.
 She has more than eighteen years of experience as a biostatistician in biomedical research projects, providing leadership in the data management, quality assurance and statistical support to the design, coordination, conduct and analyses of clinical trials and large observational studies.
-She will serve a critical role throughout the duration of this project on approaches for data harmonization across datasets and implementation of mixed effects models across cohorts and cross-validation between cohorts.
+She will serve a critical role throughout the duration of this project on approaches for data harmonization across datasets, implementation of mixed effects models across cohorts, and cross-validation between cohorts.

 John Van Horn, Ph.D., Co-Investigator, 0.60 Calendar Months.
 Dr. Van Horn is an Associate Professor of Neurology, Neuroscience, and Engineering at the Keck School of Medicine of USC.
 His areas of interest in neuroimaging include multi-modal analysis of clinical populations, large-scale data processing, informatics, applications of high-performance computing technologies, and data sharing.
 He has over 100 peer-reviewed publications and is a well-regarded university-level educator and mentor.
 Dr. Van Horn is well poised to apply his expertise to this proposed Center.
 His responsibilities will include the design of the software architecture for acquiring, archiving, managing, and displaying bioinformatics data.
 Dr. Van Horn will also aid with consortium efforts.